 The residents of Duluth, Minnesota can attest to the excellent surfing found on the Great Lakes, as the city has about a dozen decent places to hit the water close by.

 The best of those is found at a place called Stony Point, where the deep water and unimpeded winds create the largest waves in the area.
 Beginners should head over to Park Point, where the beach helps to create a more friendly atmosphere for those just getting started.
-We're told that the mouth of the nearby Lester River makes for some solid point break surfing in the right conditions as well.
+We're told that the mouth of the nearby Lester River makes for some solid point break surfing when the conditions are right as well.

 As with most of the other locations on this list, winter is the best time to go surfing in Duluth.
-With prevalent winds out of the north and northwest, plus higher-density cold air, larger waves are more common during that time of year.Continue to 5 of 5 below.
+With prevalent winds out of the north and northwest – plus higher-density cold air flowing in – larger waves are far more common during that time of year.Continue to 5 of 5 below.

 05 of 05

 Nearby Muskegon State Park also offers good opportunities to catch a wave when conditions are right.
-It remains off the radar, even with most Great Lakes surfers, and yet it can provide some excellent waves during the winter months.
+For now, this destination remains largely off the radar, even with most Great Lakes surfers, and yet it also provides some excellent waves during the winter months.

 When surfing the Great Lakes it is important to dress appropriately (wetsuits or drysuits), have a proper board (thicker for freshwater surfing), and be prepared for unexpected conditions.
 The water can be rough and the high winds add to the challenge of staying on your board.
 Keep those things in mind and the high level of surfing that you find there just might surprise and delight.